Chinese expansionism: Xinjiang

+Tibet

+The PRC annexed Tibet through a series of events that involved negotiations with the Government of Tibet, a military conflict in the Chamdo area of western Kham in October 1950, and the Seventeen Point Agreement, which was ratified by the 14th Dalai Lama in October 1951 but later repudiated.

+The Five Fingers of Tibet was a territorial claim attributed to Mao Zedong that considers Tibet to be China's right hand palm, with five fingers on its periphery: Ladakh, Nepal, Sikkim, Bhutan, and North-East Frontier Agency (now known as Arunachal Pradesh) that are considered China's responsibility to "liberate".
+The policy has never been discussed in official Chinese public statements and is now dormant, but concerns have often been raised over its possible continued existence or revival.

 Following Dalai Lama's escape to India, China and India fought a border war in 1962, where China gained Aksai Chin and stampeded into Arunachal Pradesh (called South Tibet in China), before retreating from the latter over increasing turmoil.
 Before that, China also sought to take over Taiwan, then under the authority of the rival Republic of China, causing the Second Taiwan Strait Crisis, but was unsuccessful due to American threats in response.
 China also sought to take over Sikkim in 1967, but it was unsuccessful.
 A Chinese map published in 1961 showed China claiming territories in Bhutan, Nepal and the Kingdom of Sikkim.
-Incursions by Chinese soldiers and Tibetan herdsmen allying with Chinese government also provoked tensions in Bhutan.
-Imposing a cross-border trade embargo and closing the border, Bhutan established extensive military ties with India.
+Incursions by Chinese soldiers and Tibetan herdsmen allying with the Chinese government also provoked tensions in Bhutan.

+South China Sea

 In 1974, China launched its first naval expedition to reclaim the Paracel Islands and defeated the 50-strong South Vietnamese occupation force.
 Tensions triggered between China and later unified communist Vietnam led to the Sino-Vietnamese War of 1979.
 China and Vietnam later fought another bitter skirmish in the South China Sea in 1988, resulting in China's consolidation of some disputed islands.

-In the opening speech at the 19th National Congress of the Chinese Communist Party (CCP), CCP General Secretary Xi Jinping emphasized the PRC's sovereignty over Taiwan, stating that "We have sufficient abilities to thwart any form of Taiwan independence attempts."

-Territories claimed by the Republic of China

-During the 20th century, the Republic of China claimed that numerous neighbouring countries and regions in Asia were lost territories of China.
-Many of these lost territories were under the rule of Imperial Chinese dynasties or were tributary states.
-Sun Yat-sen claimed that these territories were lost due to unequal treaties, forceful occupation and annexation, and foreign interference.
-Chiang Kai-shek and Mao Zedong, among others, were supportive of these claims.

-Cases of discussion

-Since the Chinese economic reform of 1978, China has managed to transform into a new economic, military and political great power.
-As China transformed, there have been hopes that China would give up its expansionist idea.
-However, since the rise of Chinese Communist Party general secretary Xi Jinping in power, and increasing territorial conflicts which China stated most of their disputed lands belong to China, it is generally believed that China continues to adhere to irredentist claims.